 There are many theories in the fandom about who Tysha was, or could be in the current story, and if Tyrion actually got her with child at some point.
 These are all interesting bits of speculation, but for this post I am focusing on the the current and future story and where it will take Tyrion, and eventually this Essos arc of the bigger picture.

 “Where do whores go” Tyrion repeatedly asks.
-This question follows, or leads?, Tyrion all through his Essosian plot line.
-Like a little dog, Tyrion is sniffing everyspot he can find and asking this question.
+This question follows (or leads?)
+Tyrion all through his Essosian plot line.
+Like a little dog, Tyrion is sniffing every spot he can find and asks this question.
 So, what does GRRM have planned for Tyrion in The Winds of Winter?

 Tyrion and Daenerys will meet… in time… which according to George could be near the end, if not the end, of The Winds of Winter (or A Dream of Spring?).